withastro/compiler/.changeset/large-mangos-look.md

 "@astrojs/compiler": patch
 ---

-fix: correctly parse select elements containing HTML, preventing elements from being incorrectly nested
+Fixes a bug where the compiler couldn't correctly parse `select` elements, preventing elements from being incorrectly nested